Kickstarter Late Pledge: Guide to Extending Crowdfunding Success

 What is Kickstarter Late Pledge?

-Late Pledge is an innovative feature that allows creators to keep their campaign pledges open for a negotiated period after the project’s actual end date.
-This extended window caters to backers who discover a project post-campaign or to those who missed the original deadline.
+Kickstarter Late Pledge is a feature that allows creators to keep their campaign pledges open for a set period after the project’s official end date.
+This extended window lets backers who missed the original deadline still pledge and receive rewards.

 Pros and Cons of Kickstarter Late Pledge